indeedeng/proctor/README.md

 ## Configuration

-There are three configuration files required by Proctor Service.
+There are three configuration files required by Proctor Pipet.

-### service.properties
+### pipet.properties

 This is a simple ini-like file that defines paths to other configuration files and sets some other simple properties.

-Proctor Service searches for this properties file in the following places in this order:
+Proctor Pipet searches for this properties file in the following places in this order:

-1. WEB-INF/config/service-base.properties (This is included in the repository.
+1. WEB-INF/config/pipet-base.properties (This is included in the repository.
 The included default sets the path of the configuration files to the ${catalina.base}/conf/proctor/ directory.)

-2. ${catalina.base}/conf/service.properties
+2. ${catalina.base}/conf/pipet.properties

 3. Path pointed to by the _propertyPlaceholderResourceLocation_ Tomcat context parameter.